 For me, loving the journey is now non-negotiable.
 I don’t want to achieve, only to look back and see that I got there at the expense of fun, family or – heaven forbid – my health.

 So there won’t be any bootcamps or blitzes or 10X anything in my near future.
-I’ve set up my dreams for 2017, and I’m excited about creating them.
+I’ve set up my dreams for the coming year, and I’m excited about creating them.
 But I’ll get there at a pace that won’t rag me out or tempt me to quit come February 1st.

 Love the intensity of a bootcamp?
 Go for it!
 However you start your year, let it be in a way that feels right for you.
 You’ll know because you feel energized and enlivened, not exhausted, inadequate or tense.
 You’ll know you’re on your OWN path, not someone else’s.